-How do you pass the CISA exam at the first attempt?
+How do you pass the CISA exam on the first attempt?

 We recommend the following:

-- Check that you have the relevant five years of work experience to qualify, or you’re able to gain this experience within the next 5 years.
+- Check that you have the relevant five years of work experience to qualify or you can gain this experience within the next five years.

-- Register and schedule your exam direct with ISACA.
+- Register and schedule your exam with ISACA.

-- Plan a self-study programme that covers all of the key knowledge domains.
+- Plan a self-study programme that covers all the key knowledge domains.

-- Attend an exam preparation training course 2-4 weeks before you sit the exam.
+- Attend our CISA exam preparation training course 2 – 4 weeks before sitting the exam.